GxsperMain/pte_manager/README.md

 To use this utility you need to install nodejs in your machine, after that clone this repository and open the terminal inside the repository.
 Type ``npm install`` to install the necessary dependencies, and use ``node init.js`` to start the utility, don't forget to check the ``configs.txt``

-For server owners you can use ``node distribute-tokens.js`` to automatically distribute PTE across wallets inside the ``example.json``
+For server owners you can use ``node distribute-tokens-type.js`` to automatically distribute PTE across wallets
-> Executing this command will instantly start distributing, be careful
+- > Executing this command will instantly start distributing, be careful
+- > (distribute json) inside the ``example.json`` have any example on how the json should be.

 The values inside the configs.txt are measured in wei so: ``1000000000000000000`` equals ``1`` PTE, or POL depending on the context